Walking down in to the cave at Jewel Cave National Monument

 As mentioned earlier, if you are just going to check out the visitor center or plan on hiking, no reservations or park entry fee is required.

-ACTIVITIES IN JEWEL CAVE NATIONAL MONUMENT
+THINGS TO DO AT JEWEL CAVE NATIONAL MONUMENT

-jewel cave map
+jewel cave national monument map

 Jewel Cave National Monument area map, courtesy of the National Park Service